code4romania/covid-19-ro-help/README.md

 ## Contributing

 This project is built by amazing volunteers and you can be one of them!
 Here's a list of ways in [which you can contribute to this project](.github/CONTRIBUTING.md).

 If you want to make any change to this repository, please **make a fork first**.

+Help us out by testing this project in the [staging environment](https://dev.rohelp.ro/).
+If you see something that doesn't quite work the way you expect it to, open an Issue.
+Make sure to describe what you _expect to happen_ and _what is actually hapening_ in detail.

+If you would like to suggest new functionality, open an Issue and mark it as a __[Feature request]__.
+Please be specific about why you think this functionality will be of use.
+If you can, please include some visual description of what you would like the UI to look like, if you are suggesting new UI elements.

 ## Built With